-FEMA Region 10 office, located in Bothell, Washington oversees federal emergency management for 271 Tribal Nations and the following states:
+FEMA Region 10 office, located in Bothell, WA, partners with federal emergency management for 271 Tribal Nations and the following states.

-- View listings of regional environmental assessments and notices
+- View listings of Region 10's existing environmental assessments and notices

 Risk Mapping, Assessment and Planning (Risk MAP) is a national FEMA program that works with states, tribes, territories and local communities to evaluate and better understand their current flood risk, as well as the actions that can be taken to mitigate and become more resilient against future risk.

 FEMA’s National Flood Insurance Program Community Rating System (CRS) is an incentive program that rewards communities for their actions to reduce flood risk through discounted insurance rates.